-We have complied a number of blogs and factsheets to help you during the coronavirus outbreak.
+We have compiled a number of blogs, factsheets and case studies to help you during the coronavirus outbreak.

 The current business climate will likely be having a huge impact on the cash available in your business.
 Here we share a list of actions you can take today to be prepared to respond to the financial challenge your business is facing.
 Having a robust plan, underpinned by a realistic cashflow forecast, will give comfort and clarity to stakeholders (banks, loan providers, other funding sources) and maximise your chances of getting their support if and when you need to apply for it.

 - Determine what short-term cash your business needs